 - One year of U.S. clinical experience is required.

 - Graduation from medical school not more than two years ago.

 - No failing scores on Parts I and II of USMLE.

 Residency Program Director

-5. Interviews will be scheduled between November 1 and January 31.
+- Interviews are held on Fridays between November 1 and January 31.

-The interview day begins with a program overview by the Residency Directors.
+The interview day begins with a program overview by the Program Director.
 That is followed by Chairman's Hour, a lunch with the residents, a tour of The Johns Hopkins Hospital, and interviews with three faculty members.
 Your day will end around 4:30 p.m.
 You will be invited to attend an applicant reception with current residents the evening before your interview day.

 The Johns Hopkins Department of Emergency Medicine Residency Program